 For users who forget their passwords or who are allowed to change their password via some existing self-service mechanism, Auth0 provides Password Reset functionality.
-This can be integrated with your (existing) implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.
+You can integrate this with your existing implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.

-Auth0 Universal Login widgets provide built-in UX support for password reset using Auth0 Authentication API functionality.
-Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment if you are using Universal Login advanced customization.
-Email templates used during password reset workflow can also be fully customized whether you use Auth0 out-of-box UI widgets or customized Universal Login.
+Auth0 Universal Login provides built-in UX support for password reset using Auth0 Authentication API functionality.
+Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment.
+Email templates used during password reset workflow can also be fully customized, whether you use Auth0 out-of-box UI widgets or customized Universal Login.

-The Auth0 Management API, on the other hand, can be used to directly change the password for a user identity defined using a Database Connection type.
-The Auth0 Management API can be used as part of any self-service profile management implementation, and is also used as part of any Change Password page customization.
+You can use the Auth0 Management API, on the other hand, to directly change the password for a user identity defined using a Database Connection type.
+You can use the Auth0 Management API as part of any self-service profile management implementation, and also as part of any Change Password page customization.

-You’ll also want to make sure that you are working with a verified user account at all times, and make use of the mechanisms Auth0 provides.
-You should also consider regulatory compliance like GDPR, which has some very specific requirements when it comes to protecting all EU citizens from privacy and data breaches and guidance.
+You’ll also need to work with a verified user account at all times and make use of the mechanisms Auth0 provides.
+You should also consider regulatory compliance like GDPR which has very specific requirements for protecting EU citizens from privacy and data breaches.

-Auth0 provides out-of-box functionality for sending a verification email to a user's email address as one way of verifying their account.
-By default, Auth0 is configured to automatically send verification emails for any Database Connection identity created (e.g., as part of self sign-up).
-However, Auth0 also provides a Management API endpoint that can also be used to send verification emails (e.g., in cases where email address validation is not performed by a Social Provider upon user registration).
+Auth0 provides out-of-box functionality for sending a verification email to a user's email address to verify their account.
+By default, Auth0 automatically sends verification emails for any Database Connection identity created as part of self sign-up.
+However, Auth0 also provides a Management API endpoint that you can use to send verification emails in cases where email address validation is not performed by a Social Provider upon user registration.

 Blocking user access in Auth0 provides a way to prevent user login to applications under certain conditions.
 By default, the Auth0 Dashboard provides an out-of-the-box mechanism to give administrators the ability to both block and unblock user access to all applications, and you can implement this functionality via use of the Auth0 Management API.
-Auth0 extensibility can also be used to disable user access to certain applications as well as provide more fine-grained access control.
+You can also use Auth0 extensibility to disable user access to certain applications as well as provide more fine-grained access control.

 In addition, the Auth0 Management API provides you with the ability to unblock users disabled due to excessive use of incorrect credentials.

-By default, there is one user profile (i.e., one user account) for each user identity.
-If you enable login from multiple identity providers --via, say, Facebook or Google social authentication as well as via Auth0 username and password authentication --then each will have a separate user profile.
-Auth0’s functionality for linking user accounts (a.k.a. account linking) can be used to create one profile for a user, as an aggregate of all their associated identities.
+By default, there is one user profile (user account) for each user identity.
+If you enable login from multiple identity providers - via Facebook or Google social authentication as well as via Auth0 username and password authentication - then each will have a separate user profile.
+You can use Auth0’s functionality for linking user accounts to create one profile for a user as an aggregate of all their associated identities.

-The process of linking accounts essentially merges user profiles in pairs: a primary account and a secondary account must be specified in the linking process.
+The process of linking accounts merges user profiles in pairs: a primary account and a secondary account must be specified in the linking process.
 The number of accounts that can be linked, however, extends beyond a single pair.
-For example, an account which already has multiple accounts merged with it can be used as the primary, and an additional secondary account can be linked to it.
-This means that one user account can have multiple identities associated with it, which additionally provides a number of advantages:
+For example, you can use an account which already has multiple accounts merged with it as the primary, and link an additional secondary account to it.
+This means that one user account can have multiple identities associated with it, which provides a number of advantages:

-- Allows users to log in using multiple identities without creating a separate profile for each
+- Users can log in using multiple identities without creating a separate profile for each one.

-- Allows registered users to use new login identities, but continue using their existing profile
+- Registered users can use new login identities, but continue using their existing profile.

-- Allows users to carry their profile around, irrespective of which identity they use for login
+- Users can carry their profile around, irrespective of which identity they use for login.

-- Allows users to link to an account with more identity information in order to provide a more complete profile
+- Users can link to an account with more identity information in order to provide a more complete profile.

-- Allows your apps to retrieve connection-specific user profile data
+- Your applications can retrieve connection-specific user profile data.